tylerfreckmann/HKIoTDemo/docs/source/context.rst

 Architecture Overview
 =====================

-Welcome to our demo on how the Harman Wireless HD Audio System can be integrated into the Internet of Things.
-The `Wireless HD Audio SDK <http://developer.harman.com>`__ allows one to develop applications that connect HD Wireless speakers to other devices in the home.

 The entities involved in this demo are:

 *HK Rules Application*
-	iOS application that functions as a central hub for interfacing with the Harman speakers.
+	iOS application that functions as a central hub for interactingg with the Harman speakers.
 *Parse Cloud*
 	Backend architecture for IoT functionality, and interfaces with third parties.
 *Shower Sensor*